On the hunt for the best PM interview books?

 Intercom’s free eBook offers powerful tools and tips for evaluating products and identifying areas in need of improvement.
 You will learn why saying “No” is one of the most important aspects of product management.

-These are only a small representation of the best product management books out there.
-Once you’re done reading these, you’ll probably be hungry for more!
+These are only a small representation of the best PM interview books out there.
+Once you’re done with these must read product manager books, you’ll probably be hungry for more!

 The best next step is to apply what you read about to real-life scenarios.
 The best learning is ‘learning by doing.’

 Once you’ve enjoyed those appetizers, apply for the brunchwork Business Intensive.
+It’s on the list of best product strategy courses.
 You will sharpen eight core business skills by working on active, hands-on projects.
 You can leverage the project and your learnings, when you apply for product manager jobs.